 The first example shows price in a down trend.
 I have identified three fractals on this chart, indicated by the horizontal white lines.

 After price had plunged at the left of the chart it formed a holding pattern and tracked sideways.

-There are many fundamental reasons for this – and again I recommend Chris Lori for further information, as the subject is so broad and the detail intense that it cannot be covered in this (comparatively) short article – but what has happened is that sellers have withdrawn from the market and price has therefore stabilised.
+There are many fundamental reasons for this, but basically, what has happened is that sellers have withdrawn from the market and price has therefore stabilised.